Fahad321-code/Violent-Crime-Rate-CA-2000-2013/README.md

 Date formatting was changed and data types were confirmed.

-Output: Data/cleaned_crime_data.csv contains the cleaned dataset.
+Output: cleaned_crime_data.csv contains the cleaned dataset.

 # Analysis of Exploratory Data (EDA)